Public pessimism on the economy hits a new high, CNBC survey shows

 Biden lost support from several key groups.

-Overall approval from Democrats dropped 2 points to 77% compared to a year ago and by 9 points for independents to just 27%.
+Overall approval from Democrats dropped 2 points to 77% compared with a year ago and by 9 points for independents to just 27%.

 "It's clear that as much as there is a partisan overlay to people's attitudes, everybody is also feeling the squeeze including Democrats and that's depressing numbers with the base,'' said Jay Campbell, partner at Hart Research, the survey's Democratic pollster.

-Note: Correction: Pessimism on the economy has hit a new high.
-An earlier headline was incorrect.